AdobeDocs/experience-manager-screens.en/help/user-guide/experience-fragments-in-screens.md

    ![screen_shot_2018-06-08at25608pm](assets/screen_shot_2018-06-08at25608pm.png)

-1. Select the Experience Fragment and select the Rollout icon so you can propagate changes to the fragment that is used in your channel.
+1. Click the Experience Fragment and click the Rollout icon so you can propagate changes to the fragment that is used in your channel.

    ![screen_shot_2018-06-08at31352pm](assets/screen_shot_2018-06-08at31352pm.png)

-1. Select Rollout.
+1. Click Rollout.

    Notice that the changes are rolled out.